VamshiSamudrala123/VamshiSamudrala123/README.md

 ## Hi there 👋
 I'm Vamshi, an ambitious and growth-oriented data enthusiast passionate about leveraging data to solve impactful problems.
 As an international student from India currently working in the USA, I bring a diverse perspective to the field of data science.
-With experience in data analysis, machine learning, and software development, I am constantly exploring advanced techniques to deliver meaningful insights.
+With experience in data analysis, machine learning, I am constantly exploring advanced techniques to deliver meaningful insights.

 ## 🌟 What I Do
 - 📊 **Data Analysis:** Create interactive Tableau dashboards, clean and manipulate data using SQL, and identify patterns to improve academic outcomes.
 - 🤖 **Data Science Enthusiast:** Skilled in Python, and tools like Scikit-learn, TensorFlow and PyTorch for machine learning applications.
+- 🤖 **Machine Learning Enthusiast:** Build and deploy machine learning models for predictive analytics, leveraging Python, TensorFlow, and Scikit-learn.

 ## ⚒️ Skills & Tools
 - **Languages:** Python, SQL